UX Trends

 We know how a lot of magazine and newspaper websites are hurting and need to generate revenue to survive but suddenly blocking your loyal readers from accessing your content can’t be the answer.
 We’ve spoken to several people about this trend and everyone has stopped visiting the websites they used to frequent once they started to require subscriptions.

 The most valuable thing a website can do is build a loyal base of repeat visitors.
 So, to suddenly block those same visitors from reading your content is like hiring a bouncer to stand outside your place of business so they can stop loyal customers from entering.
-Keep in mind, these websites already fill every pixel of available screen real estate with ad banners, video ads, pop-ups, and they track your every movement, download cookies to your device, and sell your activity to advertisers.
-In other words, the loyal website visitors are already paying a price to read a website’s content (whether they know it or not).
-So these websites need to figure out a better model that rewards their loyal readers and puts an end to these traffic killing subscription-only articles.
+Keep in mind that these websites already fill every pixel of available screen real estate with ad banners, video ads, and pop-ups, and they track your every movement, download cookies to your device, and sell your activity to advertisers.
+In other words, loyal website visitors are already paying a price to read a website’s content (whether they know it or not).
+So, these websites need to figure out a better model that rewards their loyal readers and puts an end to these traffic-killing subscription-only articles.

 We’re not sure if an “Ad-Free Premium Subscription” model is the answer – but we can’t think of a worse user experience than one that blocks your users from having any experience at all.